Kevin Porter Jr. Player Props: Rockets vs. Grizzlies

 Kevin Porter Jr. Insights vs. the Grizzlies

+- He's put up 6.4 threes per game, or 13.6% of his team's shots from beyond the arc this season.

-- Porter's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103.1 per game, which ranks 11th among NBA teams.
+- The Rockets average the ninth-most possessions per game with 103.
+His opponents, the Grizzlies, have a middling offensive tempo, ranking 12th with 104.1 possessions per contest.

-- The Grizzlies allow 112.1 points per game, fifth-ranked in the league.
+- Allowing 112.3 points per game, the Grizzlies are the eighth-ranked squad in the league on defense.

-- Allowing 44.5 rebounds per game, the Grizzlies are the 21st-ranked squad in the NBA.
+- On the boards, the Grizzlies are ranked 22nd in the league, giving up 44.6 rebounds per game.

-- Conceding 26.2 assists per game, the Grizzlies are the 25th-ranked squad in the league.
+- Allowing 26.3 assists per game, the Grizzlies are the 27th-ranked team in the NBA.

-- The Grizzlies are the 23rd-ranked team in the league at allowing threes, conceding 12.9 made 3-pointers per contest.
+- The Grizzlies concede 12.9 made 3-pointers per contest, 23rd-ranked in the NBA.

 Kevin Porter Jr. vs. the Grizzlies